leanprover-community/blog/posts/sphere-packing-1.md

 * Gareth Ma, for developing and robustifying nearly all of the sphere packing infrastructure
 * Pietro Monticone, for helping set up our CI, website and project management infrastucture, important maintenance support, insightful inputs on human-AI collaboration, and several contibutions to the actual formalisation, with and without Aristotle
 * David Renshaw, for valuable proof contributions, maintenance support, and review support for both human- and AI-contributions

+We would also like to express our sincere gratitude to all our supporters and well-wishers, including (but by no means limited to) [Jeremy Avigad](https://www.andrew.cmu.edu/user/avigad/), [Matthew Ballard](https://sc.edu/study/colleges_schools/artsandsciences/mathematics/our_people/directory/ballard_matthew.php), [Kevin Buzzard](https://profiles.imperial.ac.uk/k.buzzard), [Leo de Moura](https://leodemoura.github.io/), [Emily Riehl](https://emilyriehl.github.io/), the [Mathlib maintainers](https://leanprover-community.github.io/teams/maintainers.html), and the [Institute for Computer-Aided Reasoning in Mathematics](https://icarm.io/).